Real-hackbard/Admin-Execute/README.md

 </br>

 # How can I build such programs?
-Here is a guide for building programs that run with full rights.
+Here is a guide for building programs that run with full administrator rights.

 ### Step 1:
 * Create a new folder and save an empty project in this folder.